Best jumper pack for jump starting your car

-Cranking amps (CA) refers to the number of amps a battery can deliver when the battery temperature is 32°F (0°C).
+Cranking amps (CA) refers to the number of amps a lead-acid battery can deliver when the battery temperature is 32°F (0°C).
 It’s the maximum number of amps the battery can deliver for 30-seconds while still maintaining at least 7.2 volts.

 Aside from being a recognized standard, cranking amps are important because people usually use a jumper pack to start their car in cold weather.
 Batteries produce power through chemical reaction and that chemical reaction slows when it’s cold.
 So you want a rating that actually tests the battery’s output when it’s cold.

 In addition to temperature, you also want to know how long a battery can output the specified number of amps.
 Think about it, what good is a battery that puts out high amps but for such a short period of time that it can’t start your engine.

 Finally, when a jumper pack’s battery voltage drops below a certain point, it can no longer operate the starter motor.
 That’s why cranking amps covers total amp output at a set temperature, for a set period of time, all while maintaining a voltage above a set minimum.

 Cold cranking amps (CCA) is like CA except that the rating is based on amperage output at 0°F (-17.8°C).

 Lithium jumper packs use different CA and CCA standards